jwdotpark/2021_fall/practical_ds_a/2021_Fall_SE02_DS&A_Jongwoo_Park.md

 - It builds up the sort by gradually creating a larger left half which is always sorted.
 - It takes each element and place it where it should go in the sorted half.
 - The value being compared moves to the left sorted array by comparing it to the value to the left.
+- It gets slower as array grows larger,

 ![Insertion sort](./img/insertion_sort.png)